SeanEdwardFletcher/NLP2023/Assignments/Ass03/README.txt

 The main file to look at the Ass_03.py.

-80-99 gets all the questions and answers from the Posts_law.xml file, preprocesses the text of the questions and answers and then trains and saves a FastText model uncomment to run it.
+80-99 gets all the questions and answers from the Posts_law.xml file, preprocesses the text of the questions and answers and then trains and saves a FastText model.
+Uncomment to run it.

 104 loads an already trained model